algomo/knowledge-base/docs/docs/data-sources/Intents.md

 - What is a sorting algorithm?
 - What is a binary search algorithm?

 **Answers** are the responses that your chatbot will provide when a user asks a question.
 They can be simple text responses or more complex, such as a link to a website or a PDF document.
-For example, if you were creating an intent for a chatbot that answers questions about the weather, you might include answers such as:
+For example, if you were creating an intent for a chatbot that answers questions about algorithms, you might include answers such as:

 - An algorithm is a set of instructions for solving a problem or performing a task.
 - A sorting algorithm is an algorithm that puts elements of a list in a certain order.